Summer Literacy

 • Tracking print

-• Recalling details and sequence events from a story
+• Recalling details and the sequence of events from a story

 • Composing a story with a beginning, middle, and end